trackmania-rl/tmrl/README.md

 ### Available action spaces

-In TMRL, the car can be controlled in two different ways:
+In `tmrl`, the car can be controlled in two different ways:

 - The policy can output simple (binary) arrow presses.
 - On Windows, the policy controls the car with analog inputs by emulating an XBox360 controller thanks to the [vgamepad](https://pypi.org/project/vgamepad/) library.

 ### Available observation spaces

-Different observation spaces are available in TMRL:
+Different observation spaces are available in `tmrl`:

 - A LIDAR measurement is computed from real-time screenshots in tracks with black borders.
 - A history of several such LIDAR measurements (typically the last 4 time-steps).